A Hospice Chaplain's Field Guide to Caregiving

 Wherever you find yourself, these practices are centering.

-They are ordinary yet somehow extraordinary, too...because what good is a superpower, if I don't use them?
+They are ordinary yet somehow extraordinary, too.

 1.